 October – Salmon Idaho

 We say goodbye to the lovely town of Jackson Hole.
 It is a sad departure, for we will miss this enchanting place.
 A quaint hustle and bustle town that offers many diversities in regards to people, culture, lifestyles and even the environment.
 Jackson is a “Must Return” place even if only for a visit.

 We arrive in Salmon Idaho.
 It is a small town of 3,112 that is nestled by the great Salmon river.
 A calm and serene river that metamorphosis in the spring to a raging and roaring thunder of white water.
-In the summer the mighty river attracts many rafters that love the whitewater of the Salmon river.
-It is estimated that the town has about …. visitors in the summer.
+In the summer the mighty river attracts many rafters that love the whitewater it has to offer.
+It is estimated that the town more than doubles in the summer.
 For rafting, outfitters offer thrilling week-long white water expeditions and mild half-day scenic float trips.

 The main Salmon River is the legendary “River of No Return” canyon, with option of nights at historic lodges and homesteads.
 It offers moderate whitewater and beautiful swimming beaches, ideal for family trips.
 The Middle Fork has class IV whitewater, excellent fly fishing and wilderness camping.
 In fact, it holds 100 miles and 100 rapids in the heart of Idaho’s wilderness canyons.
 The Lower Salmon is the fisherman’s dream with both steelhead and chukar.
 An with the low elevation, you can enjoy warm long weekend trips in September and October.